piepieonline/QuickEntityEditorPieMod/README.md

 3. Copy `PieQNE\_H3_Retail_mods\LogPins.dll` into `HITMAN3\Retail\mods`

 ## Common usage
-1. Launch `PieQNE\QuickEntityEditor.exe`, `PieQNE\QuickEntityEditorPieExt.bat` and Hitman (Note: QNE can run multiple times, but 'QuickEntityEditorPieExt.bat' can only run one instance!)
+1. Launch `PieQNE\QuickEntityEditor.exe`.
+Load a TEMP, and click 'Connect to Server' in the top right.
+2. Launch Hitman
-2. Allow Electron through windows firewall (it's local only, but it's how the game and QNE communicate)
+3. Allow it through windows firewall if asked (it's local only, but it's how the game and QNE communicate)
-3. In Hitman, press '`' to open the mod console, and enable 'LogPins'
+4. In Hitman, press '`' to open the mod console, and enable 'LogPins'

 ### Updating properties (Including positions)
 1. Select the entity in the tree view, change the value you care about in the text view.